docker/docs/datacenter/ucp/2.1/guides/admin/configure/use-trusted-images-for-ci.md

 and select "Add User".
 Create a user with the name "jenkins" and set a strong password.

 Next, create a team called "CI" and add the "jenkins" user to this team.
-All signing policy is team based, so if we want only a single user to be able to sign images destined to be deployed on the cluster, we must create a team for this one user.
+All signing policy is team based, so if we want only a single user to sign images destined to be deployed on the cluster, we create a team for this one user.

 ## Set up the signing policy